(Last Updated on : 03-03-2020)

 made of stone.
 A mosque constructed by Nawab Murshid Quli Jafar Khan

 , who was a governor of the Emperor Aurangzeb

 , in 1719 CE can be seen there.

 The fort of Barabati has undergone several makeovers from the time of its construction.
 The interior portions of the Barabati Fort have been changed into an arena, which is able to provide space for more than thirty thousand people at a time.
 Since its construction, it has been continuously serving as the site of various cultural events and sports tournaments

 bears a magnificent past over this glorious fort.
 The Barabati Fort has also seen the rule of several great dynasties.

-The Barabati Fort in the old Cuttack city of Orissa is unique of its kind and is now regarded as a heritage structure.
-This fort can be easily accessible from all prominent cities like Puri
+The Barabati Fort in the old Cuttack city of Odisha is unique of its kind and is now regarded as a heritage structure.
+At present, it sits right next to the modern Barabati Stadium

 , Bhubaneshwar, Konark

 , Kolkata etc. There are trains available from all notable Indian cities to the Cuttack railway station, which is the closest railway station